Understanding how RECOVER research works

 Protecting Participants’ Personal Information

-RECOVER researchers collect different kinds of data and protecting participants’ personal information is a top priority.
-We use something called a Limited Data Set that protects your personal information while meeting our research study needs.
+RECOVER researchers collect different kinds of data about people, so protecting participants’ personal information is a top priority.
+When data is gathered from medical records, only the information needed for the study is used.
+Instead each study participant is assigned a participant ID number that is used to connect their data across different sources of information.
 When the study findings are published, no information that identifies people will ever be used.
 Participants’ information is kept in a secure database that only very few people can access.

 Like most research studies, RECOVER has several groups that watch over the studies to protect patients, monitor the research, and track progress.
 These groups include:

 - Oversight committees: Groups that supervise and help plan, track, and support RECOVER studies.
 Each oversight committee includes researchers and other key leaders, patients, caregivers, and community members.

 - Observational Study Monitoring Board (OSMB): A group that monitors the study data and how the study is working.
 The OSMB makes recommendations to correct any problems with the study that may come to light.